 Before you get out the camera, consider where you want to use the photos you are taking.
 Most magazine and print situations require vertical photos.
 Most bloggers use horizontal photos in their posts because it allows more space for content above the fold.
 However, if you're blogging, you'll want to have at least one vertical Pinterest-friendly photo, probably with blank space for a title to be added later.

 If you're planning on posting to Instagram, you want to make sure you can crop it to a square without losing information as well.
 Give yourself room to crop pictures when you’re editing if you're not exactly sure.

 Example: In the picture above, you'll notice the horizontal layout framed with Audrey's hands has space on the right side for a title or text.
 Contrast this to the photo below this paragraph, where a tighter layout works perfectly in a square orientation for Instagram.

 Pay attention to 1) how your camera is oriented and 2) how the items in the photo are laid out.
 If you can take several versions of the same layout with tiny changes, you'll always have the perfect photo for your needs.

 Part Two: The Actual Photo Styling

-Photo Styling is the art of “designing” items in a photograph to portray certain emotion or message to the viewer.
+Photo styling is the art of "designing" items in a photograph to portray certain emotions or messages to the viewer.
 You want the props/background to be interesting and beautiful, but also not take away from the purpose of the photo.

 Audrey explained this in a nutshell: "You instruct the viewer’s eyes where to play!"